Model selection for estimation of causal parameters: Theory

 \subsection{Assumptions}

-We have to make some assumptions that guarantee that the estimators are asymptotically well-behaved.
 We make two major assumptions, in addition to the assumptions outlined in Section~\ref{sec:setting-notation}.
 The first major assumption is a slightly stronger version of asymptotic linearity.
 Asymptotic linearity is an assumption that is commonly made to justify asymptotic normality of an estimator \citep{van2000asymptotic,tsiatis2007semiparametric}.
 As our goal is to estimate the mean-squared error of an estimator, we use a slightly stronger version that guarantees convergence of second moments.
 The second major assumption is that the variance estimates are consistent.

-\begin{assumption} We make two major assumptions. \begin{enumerate} \item Let $\hat \theta_{g}$, $g=0,\ldots,G$ be estimators such that
+\begin{assumption} We make two major assumptions. \begin{enumerate} \item Let $\hat \theta^{(g)}$, $g=0,\ldots,G$ be estimators such that